mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

 ## The Long and Arduous History of Bootstrap

-The first version of the Gerbil, let's call that the proto-Gerbil, was bootstrapped by vyzo a long time ago using a hand-written unhygienic interpreter for the core language.
+The first version of the Gerbil, let’s call that the proto-Gerbil, was bootstrapped by vyzo a long time ago using a hand-written unhygienic interpreter for the core language.
 Once that was done, vyzo wrote the expander and the first version of the compiler, then the expander